McIlroy: Fewer events, smaller fields

 Watch the Arnold Palmer Invitational this week on Sky Sports activities Golf.
-Stay Featured Group protection begins on Thursday at 2pm
+Reside Featured Group protection begins on Thursday at 2pm

 By Keith Jackson